 California’s marital privileges differ from the Federal Rules of Evidence.
 While under Federal Rules, the testimonial privilege applies only to criminal cases, in California this privilege extends to both criminal AND civil.

-PRIVILEGE IF THE SPOUSE IS A PARTY OR NOT: There are two different privileges with in this testimonial privilege.
+PRIVILEGE EXISTS WHETHER SPOUSE IS PARTY TO THE CASE OR NOT: There are two different privileges within this testimonial privilege.
 One applies when the spouse is a party to the proceeding, and one where the spouse is not a party to the proceeding (and in both cases, the privilege exists):

-1. A spouse may refuse to testify against their spouse whether or not they are a party.
+1. A witness-spouse may refuse to testify against his/her spouse whether or not the witness-spouse is a party.
 Pursuant to California Evidence Code §970, even if the non-witness spouse is not a party, the witness spouse may refuse from testifying.
 This could happen, for example, in a grand jury investigation.

-2. A spouse may refuse to testify in a proceeding where the non-witness spouse is a party to the proceeding.
-Pursuant to California Evidence Code §971, if the non-witness spouse is a party to a case, the witness spouse cannot be called to testify.
+2. A witness-spouse may refuse to testify in a proceeding where the non-witness spouse is a party to the proceeding.
+Pursuant to California Evidence Code §971, if the non-witness spouse is a party to a case, the witness-spouse cannot be called to testify.

-DURATION: This privilege terminates at divorce.
-This means that there is no privilege to refuse to testify after the marital relationship is ended.
-However, the privilege protects matters that occurred before or during marriage; what matters is that the spouses are married at the time of trial.
+DURATION: This privilege terminates with divorce.
+This means that there is no privilege to refuse to testify after the marriage ends.
+However, the privilege protects matters that occurred before or during marriage; what is relevant is whether the spouses are married at the time of trial.

 A separation may not be enough.
 Even after years of separation, the privilege may continue to exist.
 (See Jurcoane v.
 Sup Ct., where 17 years of separation did not terminate the privilege).